RobbieHember/fcgadgets/README.md

 ### Scenarios & probabilistic modelling framework
-Projects that explore climate change impacts or mitigation activities invariably consider multiple hypothetical scenarios for each forest stand. the hierarchical structure is therefore build around developing and easily analyzing multiple scenarios.
+Projects that explore climate change impacts or mitigation activities invariably consider multiple hypothetical scenarios for each forest stand. the hierarchical structure is therefore built around running and comparing multiple scenarios.

 The **cbrunner** model adopts a probabilistic framework to accommodate processes with both deterministic and random components, as well as uncertainty analysis.
 Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
 This generally only occurs if users incorporate simulations of the annual